iszczesniak/cpp/memory/index.md

   enough.

-* Nowadays passing parameters or returning results by value is efficient, because the value is not copied or moved unnecessarily.
+* Nowadays passing parameters or returning results by value is efficient, because the value is not copied (nor moved) unnecessarily.

 # Quiz